msuscens/Snail_Breeding/README.md

 Generation: Each snail token has a generation (Gen).
 When two snails breed then any new snails that are born will be of a later generation, eg. 2x Gen-0 snails breed to produce Gen-1 snails.

-THE ISSUE - With ganache upon using pseudo-randomness within a function (that determines what functions are minted)
+THE ISSUE - Pseudo-randomness used in breed function (that determines what further ERC721 tokens are minted)
 1. The breed() function sometimes executes the first time it is called but other times it fails upon first call.
-On subsequent calls it reverts (for an unknown reason).
-The issue therefore lies when executing breed() with Ganache.
+On subsequent calls breed() reverts (for an unknown reason).
-2. This breed() revert seems to be due to breed's pseudo-random outcome - ie. either 0, 1, or 2 new snails may be minted as a result of calling breed to mate two snails.
+2. This breed() revert seems to be due to breed's pseudo-random outcome - ie. either 0, 1, or 2 new ERC721 snail token may be minted.
-3. It is unclear why this revert occurs and why it sometime complete sucessfully.
+3. Why does this revert occurs and why it sometime complete sucessfully?
 I've coded similar breed-like test functions that always creates 0, 1 or 2 new snails (ie. a fixed number of new tokens minted) and all work correctly.
-Hence I think I've proved that the issue is related to the pseudo-randomness of results in any execution of breed.
-These breed-like test functions are:
+Hence I think that I've proved that the issue is related to the pseudo-randomness of minting new (ERC721) tokens during the execution of breed.
+These breed-like test functions (that give fixed non-random results) are:
       i.   breedBothMatesFertilised(snailA, snailB)
       ii.  breedMateAFertilised(snailA, snailB)
       iii. breedMateBFertilised(snailA, snailB)
-    These non-random functions always produce a specific number of newly minted snails and their associated Truffle tests, ie. the test scripts:
+    They always sucessfully produce a specific number of newly minted snails, proven by Truffle tests in:
       i.
 04.snailToken_breedBothMatesFertilised_test.js
       ii.
 05.snailToken_breedMateAFertilised_test.js
       iii.
 06.snailToken_breedMateBFertilised_test.js
-    These Tests are refactored copies of the breed() truffle tests: 02_snailToken_breed_test.js.
-These test functions/test always pass, functioning as expected.
+    Note: These Tests are refactored copies of the breed() truffle test (02_snailToken_breed_test.js).

     Similarly I created another test function breedToConceiveOnly(snailA, snailB) that breeds two snails to produce a pseudo-random fertilisation/conception result (as does the breed() function) but then ends without minting any snails.
 It has an associated test script 03.snailToken_breedToConceiveOnly_test.js